-However, the School has more generally seen an increase in both students accessing disability support and accessing mental health services including those who did not declare a disability on application.
+However, the School has more generally seen an increase in both students accessing disability support and accessing mental health services, including those who did not declare a disability on application.
 Internal data shows that 24.5% of the student body requested counselling in 2017/18 up from 18.7% in 2012/13.
 The School will endeavour to ensure that students seeking disability support also self-declare.
+In 2020/21, the School substantially surpassed the target set in respect of new entrants declaring a disability, with 30.3% self-declaring (just over 3x the proportion of the baseline year), and with 2.8% declaring a Sensory, Medical or Physical disability, denoting some success in this endeavour.

-1.4.2 (i) Continuation into year 2 of studies
+1.4.2 (i) Continuation into year 2 of studies (2019)

-The performance of those students declaring a disability and those with no known disability was the same, and higher than the sector average in Year 1 of the OfS data (2012/13) and fluctuated over the following four years, with a better performance for those declaring a disability in Years 3 and 4.
+The performance of those students declaring a disability and those with no known disability was the same, higher than the sector average in Year 1 of the OfS data (2012/13) and fluctuating over the following four years, with a better performance for those declaring a disability in Years 3 and 4.
 The average gap over the five-year period was 3.8 for the School and 1.14 for the sector.
 The School's gap for 2016/17 was its highest at 14.1.
 The School's own data indicates that for 2017/18 entrants declaring a disability, 95.5% started year 2 compared with 96.6% for all UK domiciled entrants.
 Numbers are too small to subdivide the data for meaningful analysis.

-1.4.2 (ii)Attainment - the award of a higher classification
+1.4.2 (ii) Attainment - the award of a higher classification (2022)

-The relative performance of those students declaring a disability and those with no known disability has in four out of five years of the OfS data set been lower than for those with no known disability.
+The relative performance of those students declaring a disability and those with no known disability has, in four out of five years of the OfS dataset, been lower than for those with no known disability.
 The exception year was 2014/15.
-The gap between those students with no known disability and those with a declared disability has ranged from -3.3% to 10.3%; the latter in 2017/18 is a particular concern.19 The OfS data set indicates there is no statistical significance (probably due to the small numbers involved).
+The gap between those students with no known disability and those with a declared disability has ranged from -3.3% to 10.3%; the latter in

+2017/18 is a particular concern.23 The OfS dataset indicates there is no statistical significance (probably due to the small numbers involved).
 Over the five-year period, actual performance has ranged from 91.7% to 97.5% for students with no disability, and 84.6% to 95% for students declaring a disability, with 84.6% recorded for 2017/18.
 The comparable sector data shows a range of 74.2% to 78.7% for those students without a disability, and 70.7% to 75.9% for those declaring a disability.
 Given the sector concerns about grade inflation, which the School is actively considering, a 97.5% attainment rate would not necessarily be the School's target for either group but the School is committed to improving the attainment rate for those declaring a disability (target viii) and thereby closing the gap.
+In 2020/21, attainment data did demonstrate a closing gap, with 93.1% of students with a disability achieving a higher-level degree classification, compared to 94.1% of their non-disabled peers.
+The School continues to deliver targeted attainment-focused activity for students with a disability, and offers a wide range of learning support to all students.